bergesinstitute/graf-method/book-5-unit-2.md

 *Yo dudo que ellos estén en casa.*
 (Main sentence: I doubt.
 Subordinate clause: that they are at home.)

-Como dijimos, normalmente, en las construcciones que implican subjuntivo, una persona A desea/duda/pide que otra persona B haga algo.
 Cuando es la misma persona la que desea/duda/espera/etc., simplificamos con el infinitivo.

-💂 As we said, usually, in constructions involving the subjunctive, one person A wishes/doubts/requests that another person B do something.
-When it is the same person the one who wishes/doubts/hopes/expects/etc., we simplify with the infinitive.
+💂 When it is the same person the one who wishes/doubts/hopes/expects/etc., we simplify with the infinitive.

 Incorrecto: *Yo espero que yo gane la lotería.*

 Correcto: *Yo espero ganar la lotería.*

-Nota sobre los verbos *querer, pedir, necesitar y prohibir:* en inglés usamos la siguiente construcción:
+Nota sobre los verbos *querer, pedir, necesitar* y *prohibir:* en inglés usamos la siguiente construcción:

-💂 Note on the verbs *querer, pedir, necesitar and prohibir:* in English we use the following construction:
+💂 Note on the verbs *querer, pedir, necesitar* and *prohibir:* in English we use the following construction:

 *Juan wants me to go / asks me to go / needs me to go / prohibits me to go.*